Lightning-AI/torchmetrics/docs/source/pages/brief_intro.rst

-TorchMetrics is a collection of 25+ PyTorch metrics implementations and an easy-to-use API to create custom metrics.
+TorchMetrics is a collection of Machine learning metrics for distributed, scalable PyTorch models and an easy-to-use API to create custom metrics.
 It offers:

+* Optimized for distributed-training
 * A standardized interface to increase reproducability
 * Reduces Boilerplate
 * Distrubuted-training compatible